wp-plugins/ninjafirewall/readme.txt

 * Security update: added protection against the new ThimThumb vulnerability (WebShot Remote Code Execution).

 = 1.2.1 =
-* Added a new feature that can detect, in real-time, any access to a PHP file that was recently modified/created, and can alert the administrator (see new "File Guard" menu and its contextual help).
+* Added a new feature that can detect, in real-time, any access to a PHP file that was recently modified or created, and can alert the administrator (see new "File Guard" menu and its contextual help).
 * Added a call to `stripslashes()` to prevent WordPress from escaping quotes in the "Login Protection" password.
 * The length of the "Login Protection" message (realm) was increased from 100 to 150 characters.
 * Removed a small piece of code from the "Login Protection" that could block some browsers.